Bluetooth is a radio-wave technology designed to communicate over short distances. Bluetooth connectivity in your hearing aids

 can be plugged in when not in use.
 You can reuse the same batteries over and over without having to throw them away.

 Voice Recognition Technology

 recognizes and processes your voice separately from other voices and sounds.
-This allows your voice to sound much closer to natural than previously possible when you hear yourself speak.
+This allows your voice to sound much more natural than previously possible when you hear yourself speak with a hearing aid.